Site Navigation » Teen Age Parent Program (TAPP) » Teen Age Parent Program (TAPP)

 Teen Age Parent Program (TAPP)

 Butterfield Charter School offers a welcoming and accommodating education program for teen parents.
 The Teen Age Parent Program (TAPP) is available to both expectant and current mothers and father enrolled in any of BCS' educational program options.
-As part of TAPP students may enroll in designated prenatal and child development courses including Perinatal Science, Infant & Toddler Development, and Child Growth Development.
-Additionally, teen parents have access to on-campus child care based on availability.

 Additionally, students have access to a myriad of school and community resources.
 TAPP provides comprehensive case management to help ensure that expectant and parenting families have access to all available health, education and social services for which they are eligible.

 Enrollment in our TAPP program is by family or school referral.
-School referral is made using the Butterfield Charter School - Interest Form.

 FREQUENTLY ASKED QUESTIONS